You are currently viewing English Idioms Starting with ‘Q’

 Justifications:

 This is an idiom because it figuratively refers to abruptly stopping a habit or addiction without any gradual reduction.
-The phrase "cold turkey" does not literally relate to the food but rather symbolizes the sudden and complete cessation of something, making it non-literal.
+The idiom "cold turkey" does not literally relate to the food but rather symbolizes the sudden and complete cessation of something, making it non-literal.

 Origin: